 Older clothes work fine for the home setting, where more stylish (and expensive) clothes are desired for school.
 It is far cheaper to make lunch at home than to buy a school lunch every day, and that money can add up to a significant amount that can be used for homeschool resources.
 There are no book fees to pay to a school so that money can also go into your homeschool fund.
 School fundraisers are avoided and the money spent on them goes in the pot as well.
 By the time you add up all of the school expenses that you have saved, you might be surprised to find that homeschooling isn't as expensive an alternative as you thought it would be!
 It is entirely possible to successfully homeschool without spending a fortune, and below are some great resources to add to your budget homeschooling toolbox.

-Don’t overlook our downloads on TheHomeSchoolMom.
-You won’t find these resources available for sale anywhere – we have created these quality workbooks and unit studies exclusively for our newsletter subscribers.
-From our financial workbooks for teens to our notebooking units for middle grades, you can’t buy these exclusive downloads, but we will give them to you when you subscribe to TheHomeSchoolMom newsletter.
+Don't overlook our subscriber exclusive resources on TheHomeSchoolMom.
+You won’t find these resources available for sale anywhere – we have created these quality workbooks and unit studies exclusively for our newsletter subscribers, who can access them at no cost.
+From our financial workbooks for teens to our notebooking units for middle grades, you can’t buy these exclusive resources, but we will give them to you when you subscribe to TheHomeSchoolMom newsletter.

 Homeschooling is an economic challenge for many families, including mine.
 Sometimes it takes extra creativity to make it work.
 I've had to adjust my habits and expectations along the way.
 The two most important things for me have been crafting a realistic budget and being clear about our family's priorities.
 Making homeschooling work is non-negotiable in our family, so we make adjustments in other areas.
 I've learned that courage and creativity can enable a sense of richness and abundance while keeping things economically balanced.
 Here are some of the things that I've learned.
 Read More »